March of the Volunteers: History

-The lyrics of the "March of the Volunteers", also formally known as the National Anthem of the People's Republic of China, were composed by Tian Han in 1934 as two stanzas in his poem "The Great Wall" (萬里長城), (义勇军进行曲) intended either for a play he was working on at the time or as part of the script for Diantong's upcoming film Children of Troubled Times.
-It first appeared in the film.
+The lyrics of the "March of the Volunteers", also formally known as the National Anthem of the People's Republic of China, were composed by Tian Han in 1934 as two stanzas in his poem "The Great Wall" (萬里長城), (义勇军进行曲) intended for a play he was working on at the time.
+The poem's stanzas were adopted into the song by Nie the composer while Tian was imprisoned.
+Then the song was chosen as part of the plot's climax in Diantong Company's upcoming film Children of Troubled Times or Sons and Daughters of the Storm.
+It first appeared in public in the May 1935 screening of the film at Jincheng Grand Theater, Shanghai and two months later in July with Pathé's (a subsidiary of EMI) record release.

 The film is a story about a Chinese intellectual who flees during the Shanghai Incident to a life of luxury in Qingdao, only to be driven to fight the Japanese occupation of Manchuria after learning of the death of his friend.
 Urban legends later circulated that Tian wrote it in jail on rolling paper or the liner paper from cigarette boxes after being arrested in Shanghai by the Nationalists; in fact, he was arrested in Shanghai and held in Nanjing just after completing his draft for the film.
 During March and April 1935, in Japan, Nie Er set the words (with minor adjustments) to music; in May, Diantong's sound director He Luting had the Russian composer Aaron Avshalomov arrange their orchestral accompaniment.
 The song plays in the film's concluding scene as the protagonists join the masses in taking up arms to oppose the invading Japanese.
-The song was performed by Gu Menghe and Yuan Muzhi, along with a small and "hastily-assembled" chorus; He Luting consciously chose to use their first take, which preserved the Cantonese accent of several of the men.
+The song was performed by actors Gu Menghe and Yuan Muzhi, a future director, along with a small and "hastily-assembled" chorus; He Luting consciously chose to use their first take, which preserved the Cantonese accent of several of the men.
 On 9 May, Gu and Yuan recorded it in more standard Mandarin for Pathé Orient's Shanghai branch (Note: Pathé's local music director at the time was the French-educated Ren Guang, who in 1933 was a founding member of Soong Ching-ling's "Soviet Friends Society"'s Music Group.
 Prior to his arrest, Tian Han served as the group's head and Nie Er was another charter member.
 Liu Liangmo, who subsequently did much to popularize the use of the song, had also joined by 1935.) ahead of the movie's release, so that it served as a form of advertising for the film.

 Originally translated as "Volunteers Marching On", the English name references the several volunteer armies that opposed Japan's invasion of Manchuria in the 1930s; the Chinese name is a poetic variation—literally, the "Righteous and Brave Armies"—that also appears in other songs of the time, such as the 1937 "Sword March".